 Coronavirus in India

-With four deaths and 169 confirmed cases, India is currently in the second stage of the pandemic, which means that the country so far only has cases imported from abroad.
+With more than 90 deaths and over 3,500 confirmed cases, India is currently in the second stage of the pandemic, which means that the country now has infected people with a foreign travel and locals with no travel history at all.
 To avoid/delay the third stage, when community transmission begins on a large scale, the government has implemented several measures.
 India is screening all the people at airports and has suspended visas till April 15.
 Health ministry has urged people to contact their emergency helpline number – +91-11-23978046 – for all queries and assistance on coronavirus.

-India’s first case was reported on January 30 from Kerala and within two months the number increased to 169.
-With 47 total infections, Maharashtra is the worst affected state followed by Kerala, Haryana and Karnataka.
+India’s first case was reported on January 30 from Kerala and within a span of two months the number increased to more than 3,500.
+With more than 700 infections, Maharashtra is the worst affected state followed by Kerala, Haryana and Karnataka.

 (Curated by Priya Pareek)